 - Cover tightly with aluminum foil and bake for 25 minutes.
+Then serve!

 - I have been known to add a bit of pineapple juice to the glaze mixture when I have it on hand.
 Pineapple pairs so nicely with ham.
 Add about a tablespoon.

 “The Country Cook” is not a dietician or nutritionist, and any nutritional information shared is an estimate.
 If calorie count and other nutritional values are important to you, we recommend running the ingredients through whichever online nutritional calculator you prefer.
 Calories can vary quite a bit depending on which brands were used.

 Updated & republished: March 2019